lilyxgates/bodyshaming_esteem_exercise/README.md

 * Only processed figures and summary statistics are included

 # Course & Attribution
-* Project for SURV400: Survey Methodology, Spring 2025
+* Project for SURV400 Fundamentals of Survey and Data Science, Spring 2025
 * Conducted at University of Maryland, College Park